Qeshm Air

 Qeshm Air (هواپیمایی قشم, Hevapeimayi-ye Qeshm) is an Iranian airline; it has its headquarters in Tehran, Iran and operates scheduled domestic and international passenger services as well as charter flights.
 The airline was founded in 1993 as Faraz Qeshm Airline.

+Qeshm Air is owned by the Ministry of Petroleum (Iran).
+It was previously founded and owned by Babak Zanjani, but Zanjani was later convicted of corruption and the airline became part of the Ministry of Petroleum.
+The Ministry of Petroleum now jointly controls Qeshm Air with private companies.

-Qeshm Air is different with Fars Air Qeshm.
+Qeshm Air is different from Fars Air Qeshm.

 History

 Qeshm Air was founded in 1993 and established its services by leasing airplanes from other airlines.
 The company's first routes were from Tehran to Qeshm, and from Tehran to Dubai.
 By the year 2000, Qeshm Air had seven aircraft in its fleet.